 I lived every single day with a dreadful feeling in my stomach.
 I knew the bottom was going to fall out of the perfect life I fantasized about.
 I could feel it happening.
 It was only a matter of time until we had a diagnosis.

-I was so scared buddy.
-I hadn’t slept in 2 years.
+I was so scared, buddy.
+I hadn’t slept in two years.
 My world revolved completely around your brother.
 Much as it does now.
 Not a lot has changed in that department.
 Hell, I think the first year of your life I nursed you in every waiting room in Duluth.

-For the next 9 months I would lay awake at night when I should have been catching precious sleep googling ‘odds of having two children with autism’.
+For the next nine months I would lie awake at night when I should have been catching precious sleep googling "odds of having two children with autism."

 Then it was January and you were here.
 And, oh my God baby boy, you were perfect.
 You slept.
 You ate.
 You laughed.
 You were content.